 How to know if a DNA match on Chromosome 15 is legitimate

-As I mentioned earlier, if your DNA match only matches with you in the pile-up area, then you might want to just ignore the match.
+As I mentioned earlier, if your DNA match only matches with you in the pile-up area, then you will most likely want to just ignore the match.
+Even if both you and your match have excellent family trees going back many generations on all lines, you are unlikely to find your shared ancestor.

-If, however, you share other identical segments above about 7 cM in length, then you can research the match just as you would (or wouldn’t) any other match.
+If, however, you share other identical segments on other chromosomes above about 7 cM in length, then you can research the match just as you would (or wouldn’t) any other match.
 This advice is also good for large segments that only cross through the pile-up area.

 In other words, if you share a large segment with someone and that segment happens to overlap with the pile-up area, then you can treat that segment like you would any other matching segment.